 - Laboratory diagnosis

-More than 750 people who have passed the ASTMH examination are listed on the ASTMH website.
-The society offers an annual intensive update course in clinical tropical medicine and travelers’ health, which is in part designed to prepare those planning to take the Certificate of Knowledge examination.
+More than 900 people have passed the ASTMH examination and have received their CTropMed certificate.
+The society offers an annual intensive update course in clinical tropical medicine and travelers’ health designed to prepare those planning to take the Certificate of Knowledge examination.

 Wilderness Medical Society